Shuggster/BonCRM/Documentation/USER_CREATION_PROCESS.md

    - Users are authenticated via NextAuth.js
    - Passwords are hashed using bcrypt
    - Session is maintained via JWT strategy
-   - Session maxAge: 30 days
+   - Session maxAge: 24 hours

 2. **Password Management**
    - Passwords are stored as hashes in `users.password_hash`